-The Trust works closely with a range of organisations, professional bodies, system leaders and charities to develop and provide the very best services for our local communities across the boroughs of Southwark, Lambeth and Bromley.
-We are also a key partner of the Our Healthier South East London – our regional Integrated Care System.
+We work in partnerships with a range of organisations, professional bodies, system leaders and charities to develop and provide the very best services for our local communities.

 We are committed to working with our partners to improve population health, tackle inequalities and deliver sustainable healthcare.

 King’s is a founding partner in south east London’s Academic Health Sciences Centres: King’s Health Partners (KHP).
 KHP brings together a world-leading research-led university – King’s College London – and three successful NHS Foundation Trusts: King’s College Hospital, Guy’s and St Thomas’, and South London and Maudsley.

 Academic Health Sciences Centres (AHSCs) are partnerships between universities and NHS organisations.
 KHP brings together world-class research, teaching and clinical practice for the benefit of patients.
 It helps to ensure that the lessons from research are used more swiftly, effectively and systematically to improve healthcare services for people with physical and mental health problems.
 This is about providing a world-class service.

 KHP was established in 2009 and was successfully accredited for a further five years in 2014 and again in 2020, recognising the continual success in delivering its mission.
 It is currently one of eight AHSCs in England.

 Alongside competing on the international stage, KHP’s focus remains on providing local people with the very best that the NHS has to offer.
 KHP brings real and lasting benefits to the communities of south London.
 Local people will continue to benefit from access to world-leading healthcare experts and clinical services which are underpinned by the latest research knowledge.
 There will also be benefits for the local area in regeneration, education, jobs and economic growth.